anekemuna/language-learning-game/README.md

 # Language Learning Game

 ## Description
 Language Learning Game is an interactive web application designed to help users improve their English language skills through a series of engaging vocabulary exercises and games.
+This project has not been fully created yet.
+This mainly and idea as of now.

 ## Features
 - User authentication and session management